We regularly see that customers are not yet making optimal use of a dynamic product feed. While it really is very handy!

 Therefore, when creating a dynamic product feed you can only choose between days, weeks or months.
 To create a product feed of your new products you set the following:

 For example, our system grabs all products added 1 day ago.
 This feed will therefore differ every day.
 Do you email your customers every day about new products?
 Or once a week?
-If you email your customers the new products 1x in the week, set 'equals 7 days ago'.
+If you email your customers the new products 1x in the week, set 'bigger than 7 days ago'.

 4. Best-selling product category